RfidResearchGroup/ChameleonUltra/docs/cli.md

 Coming Soon

-#### Build Nativly
+#### Build Natively

-Building Nativly is a bit more advanced and not recommended for beginners
+Building natively is a bit more advanced and not recommended for beginners

 1. Download and install [Visual Studio Community](https://visualstudio.microsoft.com/de/downloads/)

-2. On the workload selection screen choose the `Desktop development with C++` workload.
+2. On the workload selection screen, choose the `Desktop development with C++` workload.
 Click `Download and Install`

-3. Download and install [git](https://git-scm.com/download), when asked, add to your path
+3. Download and install [git](https://git-scm.com/download).
+When asked, add to your path

-4. Download and install [cmake](https://cmake.org/download/), again, when asked, add to your path
+4. Download and install [cmake](https://cmake.org/download/).
+Again, when asked, add to your path

-5. Download and install [python](https://www.python.org/downloads/), when asked, add to your path (small checkbox in the bottom left)
+5. Download and install [python](https://www.python.org/downloads/).
+When asked, add to your path (small checkbox in the bottom left)

 6. Choose a suitable location and open a terminal.
 Clone the repository with `git clone https://github.com/RfidResearchGroup/ChameleonUltra.git`

-7. Change into the binarys folder with `cd ChameleonUltra/software/src`
+7. Change into the binaries folder with `cd ChameleonUltra/software/src`

 8. Build the required config by running `cmake .`